Our research areas

 Pollution of aquatic ecosystems

-The environmentally friendly treatment of industrial effluents is carried out using plant filters through rhizofiltration or biosorption processes.
-These two phytotechnologies are based on an understanding of the molecular structure of selected plant species.
-These methodologies have been validated in nature and under real conditions, in batch or continuous mode.
-In addition, they provide a means of recycling strategic metals such as palladium, platinum, rhodium, and rare earths.
+Environmentally friendly treatment of industrial effluents is achieved using plant filters through rhizofiltration or biosorption processes.
+These two phytotechnologies are based on an understanding of the molecular structure of the selected plant species.
+These methodologies have been validated in the field and under real-world conditions, in both batch and continuous modes.
+Furthermore, they provide a pathway to the recycling of strategic metals such as palladium, platinum, rhodium, and rare earth elements.

 Invasive alien plant species

-The demonstrative example of Fallopia japonica, one of the 100 most harmful invasive species in the world according tothe IUCN.
-ChimEco offers an eco-responsible management method based on:
+A prime example is Fallopia japonica, one of the world’s 100 most harmful invasive species according tothe IUCN.
+ChimEco offers an eco-friendly management approach based on:

-- A life cycle analysis that takes into account the state of health of the ecosystem after intervention
+- A life cycle assessment that takes into account the health of the ecosystem following intervention

-- An unprecedented way of recovering value from waste that can support long-term management efforts
+- A novel approach to recycling waste that can support long-term management efforts

 Invasive alien animal species

-Aedes albopictus, or the tiger mosquito, is an invasive alien species native to Southeast Asia and sometimes a vector for viruses such as dengue, chikungunya, and Zika.
-Several mosquito repellents are already available on the market, but they are only moderately effective against Aedes albopictus.
-ChimEco's research has led to the commercialization of ECO-certified repellents, designed to take into account the complexity of mosquito receptors.
-Its production is 100% natural and bio-inspired, and its effectiveness has been scientifically proven and patented.
+Aedes albopictus, or the tiger mosquito, is an invasive alien species native to Southeast Asia and a known vector for viruses such as dengue, chikungunya, and Zika.
+Several mosquito repellents are already available on the market, but they have only moderate effectiveness against Aedes albopictus.
+ChimEco’s research has led to the commercialization of ECO-guaranteed repellents designed to address the complexity of mosquito receptors.
+The product is 100% natural and bio-inspired, and its effectiveness has been scientifically proven and patented.

 Ecocatalysis

-ChimEco is convinced that nature-based solutions represent an economically viable and sustainable alternative thanks to innovative chemistry.Ecocatalysis represents a scientific breakthrough, a new field of research offering a completely revamped synthetic chemistry:
+ChimEco is convinced that nature-based solutions represent an economically viable and sustainable alternative thanks to innovative chemistry.Ecocatalysis represents a scientific breakthrough, a new field of research that offers a completely reimagined approach to synthetic chemistry:

-- Suitable for all major chemical mechanisms (acid, base, oxidative, reductive catalysis, cross-coupling)
+- Suitable for all major chemical mechanisms (acid, base, oxidative, and reductive catalysis; cross-coupling reactions)

 - Environmental indicators calculated and optimized across the entire value chain